 - Beginning with the summer term of the 2018-19 school year: - Courses already on a student's transcript when the student transfers to Seattle Public Schools, or for which the family provides a transcript and verification of existing policy allowing this credit from the student's previous district, may be added to the Seattle Public Schools transcript for high school credit.
 Families must follow the process referenced in the Counseling Services Manual. - Courses taken outside of Seattle Public Schools by actively enrolled students are subject to Superintendent Procedure 2024SP. - C. Students who meet the standard on state exams required for graduation or on a state approved graduation alternative may recover credit for previously failed courses in the following ways: - a.
-Math: Students may recover one-half (.5) Algebra credit for a previously failed Algebra course by meeting standard on the Algebra EOC Exam, Algebra Makeup exam or Algebra Collection of Evidence.
-Students may recover one half (.5) Geometry credit for a previously failed Geometry 9th or 10th grade level mathematics course by meeting the graduation standard on the Geometry EOC Exam, Geometry Makeup examstate summative assessment or Geometry Collection of Evidence.-a state approved graduation alternative. - b.a.
+Math: Students may recover one-half (.5) Algebra credit for a previously failed Algebra 1 (or equivalent) or Geometry (or equivalent) course Algebra course by meeting standard on the Algebra EOC Exam, Algebra Makeup exam or Algebra Collection of Evidence.
+Students may recover one half (.5) Geometry credit for a previously failed Geometry 9th or 10th grade level mathematics course by meeting the graduation standard on the Geometry EOC Exam, Geometry Makeup examstate summative assessment or Geometry Collection of Evidence. a state approved graduation alternative.
+Students with Individual Education Plans may recover credit for alternative courses. - b.a.
 Science: Students Starting with the class of 2021, students may recover one-half (.5) science credit for a previously failed 9th or 10th grade science course by meeting standard on the Science HSPE or may recover one half (.5) credit in a previously failed Biology class by meeting standard on the Biology EOC Exam or Biology Collection of Evidence.

 the graduation standard on the state summative assessment or a state approved graduation alternative. - e.a.
-Language Arts: Students may recover one-half (.5) Language Arts credit for a previously failed 9th or 10th grade required Language Arts course by meeting the graduation standard on both the Reading and Writing HSPEstate summative assessment or Reading and Writing Collection of Evidence a state approved graduation alternative. - d.a.
+Language Arts: Students may recover one-half (.5) Language Arts credit for a previously failed 9th or 10th grade required Language Arts course by meeting the graduation standard on both the Reading and Writing HSPEstate summative assessment or Reading and Writing Collection of Evidence a state approved graduation alternative.

+d.a.
 In all of the situations outlined above unique course codes will be created and will substitute for a course that was previously failed. -Failed courses remain on transcript.